robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

     iteration for “winter”.
 Same for summer, starting at 215.
 Network layers for each season are constructed.

-### Metrics
+### Network metrics

+We used Muxviz blah blag whatever to generate XX number of multilayer network metrics.
+These include four neighborhood-based metrics: degree centrality, multidegree, degree deviation, and neighbours as well as two multilayer \[need better term here?\] metrics: connective redundancy and relevance (see Glossary for definitions).
+GOING TO NEED MORE HERE (SEE SMITH-AGUILAR ET AL 2019 PAPER FOR REFERENCE)

-Right now, we calculate mostly degree/neighborhood based metrics.
+We generated all networks Right now, we calculate mostly degree/neighborhood based metrics. \* Degree centrality \* Multidegree

-  - Degree centrality

-  - Multidegree

-  - Degree deviation: standard deviation of degree across layers
+\* Degree deviation: standard deviation of degree across layers

   - Neighbors/neighborhood (number of unique actors directly connected to each focal)